 You have asthma if you have the following 2 features.

-- Typical symptoms are wheezing, shortness of breath, chest tightness, cough
+- Such as wheezing, short of breath, chest tightness, cough

 - there are generally more than one of these symptoms